acm-cui/website-cui2021/_drafts/submission-guidance.md

 # Submission guidance

-This page should explain the entire submission process through to publication to authors.
+This page should explain the entire submission process through to publication.
 Please contact the <a href="https://spamty.eu/show/v6/444/19e2d9aa7d1beb95695d606c/" title="Retrieve the email address for the Programme chairs">Programme chairs</a> if you have questions not answered here.

 ## Word limits